 - On the neck’s heel.
-This option is for you if you like to play the uke while standing up in a more relaxed position, maybe even while holding the uke down around your well-defined abs.
+This option is for you if you like to play the ukulele while standing up in a more relaxed position, maybe even while holding the ukulele down around your well-defined abs.
 Of course, you can also make it work like the first option by shortening the strap you use.

 A more important aspect to take into account is how thick the wood is in both areas.

 If they’re equally thick, pick the one you like the most – if not, pick the thickest area.

 Installing it behind the headstock of your ukulele